DGriffin91/Sarus/sarus_language_doc.md

 a[99].assert_eq(99)
 ```

-While loop have an optional block for iteration.
-This block runs after the main block.
+While loops have an optional block for iteration.
+This block is executed after the main block.
 Defineing the while loop iteration all in one place can make it easier to spot potential errors.
 ```rust , skt-sarus_single_func
 a = [0; 100][0..0] // Slice with length of 0 and capacity of 100